 Tracing its roots back into the prehistoric times, sauna is what unites all the Finnish people regardless of the age, occupation or hobbies.
 If you ask a Finn, whether he or she likes sauna, you will receive a definite “yes”.
 Being such an important part of life, well-being and culture in general, sauna has even own terminology.
 Below you can find a list of the most commonly used Finnish words related to sauna (and yes, in Finnish you read the words as they are written with a stress on the first syllable).

-Avanto – an ice hall
+Avanto – hole in the ice

 Kauha – a ladle to throw water on the stones

 The main part of the sauna, which is heated up.

 Combination of hot stones of the stove with the water thrown at them creates the magic of the sauna.
 It is what keep Finnish saunas hot and moderately humid.

 Kiulu – a small bucket for water that you throw on the stones